By Craig Neil

 If you’re driving a hire car in winter you can pretty much just set off as long as you’ve booked through a reputable company, but if you’re driving your own car and you’re not familiar with Scotland’s roads there are a few essential pieces of advice that you must take notice of before setting out on your journey.

-That wee error was completely my fault as I’d set off without checking my tyre pressures and I’d like you to avoid the same mistake, so please take note of the following list of tips for driving in Scotland in winter.
+That wee error was completely my fault as I’d set off without preparing my car, so if you’d like to avoid the same mistake please take note of the following list of tips for driving in Scotland in winter.

 Preparing your car for winter driving

-- Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear numberplates.
+3: Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear number plate lights.

-- If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
-Do not expect to have a mobile phone signal everywhere you go in the Highlands.
+4: If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
+Remember each person, on average, drinks 3 litres of water per day.

 How to drive in snow